creichen/amber-remix/README.md

 The following get partially decoded but don't do anything yet
 - *Game Scripts*: Bits and pieces from the map data are decoded

-Only tested on a late English version of the game.

 ## Decoding status and documentation
 - All container formats can be decoded.